What is Character?

 Why Character Matters

 Character doesn’t simply make the individual successful but those around you as well.
 In a world writhed with consequences from lack of character, decisions rooted in positive character shine a light in the darkness that inspires others to prioritize ethics and compassion.
 Character impacts every individual in our community, and in today’s world made small by technology, it impacts those outside of our community as well.

 The 11 Principles of Effective Character

-The 11 Principles were originally authored by Thomas Lickona, Eric Schaps and Catherine Lewis for Character.org, then the Character Education Partnership, in 1995.
+The 11 Principles of Effective Character were originally authored by Thomas Lickona, Eric Schaps and Catherine Lewis for Character.org, then the Character Education Partnership, in 1995.
 They were developed after a study comparing a multitude of successful schools.
 Their common traits became the 11 Principles.
 Since then, skilled researchers and practitioners have reviewed and revised the 11 Principles regularly to make sure they stay relevant to today’s audience, and they will continue to be updated biannually.
 This way we will sustain the best research-based practices in character development for communities all over.